 Step 3 – The avionics send the UI frame and start VAT7UI.

-Note 1: Although the avionics do not expect an AVLC acknowledgment to the UI frame, they wait to receive an ACARS acknowledgement to the ACARS block before sending another UI frame containing an AOA packet.
+Note 1: Although the avionics does not expect an AVLC acknowledgment to the UI frame, they wait to receive an ACARS acknowledgement to the ACARS block before sending another UI frame containing an AOA packet.
+A UI frame containing a different data format such as an 8208 ATN/OSI or IPS can be transmitted while waiting for the UI frame containing the ACARS acknowledgement.

 Note 2: The DSP should set the configurable maximum size of an AVLC frame (defined by the AVLC N1 parameter) consistently within a given region and to no less than 251 octets (in order to accommodate the maximum size of a UI frame containing an AOA packet).